What is a Geisha? Exploring a World of Tradition

 The Historical Roots of Geishas

 The role of the geisha has its origins in the Heian period (794-1185), when female entertainers were called upon to entertain the nobility .
-However, the form of geisha we know today truly developed in the Edo period (1603-1868).
+However, the form of geisha we know today truly developed during the Edo period (1603-1868).
 This was a time of prosperity when urban culture flourished, fostering the creation of various arts.

 The Art of Becoming a Geisha

-During this period, maiko accompany experienced geisha to events to observe and learn the intricacies of art and etiquette.
+During this time, maiko accompany experienced geisha to events to observe and learn the intricacies of art and etiquette.
 This rigorous process prepares them to become full-fledged geisha, capable of entertaining and captivating their clients with their art .

 The Cultural and Symbolic Role of Geishas